rnburn/ot-chat/README.md

 # ot-chat-example

-`ot-chat` reconstructs [sockets.io](https://socket.io/get-started/chat/)'s chat example using [Boost.Beast](https://github.com/boostorg/beast).
-It instruments the application for distributed tracing and demonstrates OpenTracing's pluggable tracing API.
+`ot-chat` reconstructs [sockets.io](https://socket.io/get-started/chat/)'s chat example using [Boost.Beast](https://github.com/boostorg/beast) and instruments it for distributed tracing.

-With it, the same binary can be deployed for any tracer.
 Examples have been set up with `docker-compose` for LightStep, Jaeger, and Zipkin.
 To run, follow these instructions:

 ```sh
 # LightStep